dieser-niko/invidious_downloader/README.md

 # POC Invidious Downloader

 This is a proof-of-concept to download videos from YouTube.
-Focus here is audio-only, so video might not be included.
+Focus here is audio-only, so no video download.

 The script saves the success rate of each instance, so it might be faster on the second run.